quicwg/base-drafts/draft-ietf-quic-recovery.md

 to two ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single packet loss.

 It is possible that the sender has no new or previously-sent data to send.
-For example, this can happen when there is no new application data to send and all streams with data in flight are reset (see Section 13.2 of {{QUIC-TRANSPORT}}).
+As an example, consider the following sequence of events: new application data is sent in a STREAM frame, deemed lost, then retransmitted in a new packet, and then the original transmission is acknowledged.
+In the absence of any new application data, a PTO timer expiration now would find the sender with no new or previously-sent data to send.

-Under these conditions, the sender SHOULD send PING or other ack-eliciting frames in up to two packets, re-arming the PTO timer.
+When there is no data to send, the sender SHOULD send PING or other ack-eliciting frames in a single packet, re-arming the PTO timer.

-When there is no data to send, the sender MAY mark any packets still in flight as lost instead of sending an additional ack-eliciting packet.
-Doing so might cause packets currently in flight to be aggressively marked as lost, with the resulting congestion controller reaction.
+Alternatively, the sender MAY avoid sending an additional packet by marking any packets still in flight as lost.
+Doing so however increases the risk of the sender declaring a packet as lost when it might not be, resulting in unnecessary rate reduction by the congestion controller.

 Consecutive PTO periods increase exponentially, and as a result, connection recovery latency increases exponentially as packets continue to be dropped in